 Implementing sound rubber stamp storage practices will help prolong the life of your stamps and storing rubber stamps correctly will ensure good reliable stamping results every time.
 A well organized stamp storage system will also help you find the perfect stamp every time without rummaging through boxes and draws.
 Every stamper will have their favored way of storing rubber stamps, however there are a few key requirements that are important to bear in mind which ever way rubber stamps are stored.

 Why Worry About Storing Stamps Correctly?

 Good question!
 And if you are just starting out there's probably not too much to worry about.
 However, once your rubber stamp collection starts growing (and it will!) you will need to ensure that you can find the right stamp for a project.
-Storing your stamps correctly will also ensure that the stamps do not become damaged and are ready for use.
+Storing your stamps correctly will also ensure that the stamps do not become damaged and are always ready for use.

 Storing Mounted Stamps

 Mounted stamps require a rubber stamp storage solution that allows them to be stored with the die side (the image) face down on a smooth surface.
 Prolonged resting on an uneven surface, for instance, a surface with ridges, may cause permanent dints in a stamp and render it unusable.

 Do not stack too many stamps on top of each other.
 The weight of the stamps can damage the stamps at the bottom of the pile.
 Uneven edges will also result in the damage of the stamps as detailed above.
 Consider a rubber stamp storage solution that allows you to store your big and heavy stamps at the bottom.
 Cardboad boxes can be good for storing mounted stamps.
 Just make sure that the box is strong enough to hold a number of stamps.
-I've used clean and unused pizza delivery boxes to store stamps - they are great because they stack and you can write on the side what each box contains.
+You can use clean and unused pizza delivery boxes to store stamps, which are great because they stack and you can write on the side what each box contains.